You’re 26 weeks pregnant!

 When you’re 26 weeks pregnant, it’s not unusual to begin to experience clumsiness, too.

-It’s likely to get worse before it gets better so stick to wearing low heeled shoes and slippery surfaces.
+It’s likely to get worse before it gets better, so stick to wearing low heeled shoes and avoid slippery surfaces.

-You’re also probably starting to see more of your belly button than ever before!
+You’re probably starting to see more of your belly button than ever before.

 At 26 weeks pregnant your uterus is starting to push forward as well as up.

-The top of your uterus is about 2.5 inches (63m) above your belly button.
+The top of your uterus is about 2.5 inches (6.3cm) above your belly button.

-This means your belly button will start to pop outwards if you have an ‘innie’ navel.
+This means your belly button will start to pop outwards – even if you have an ‘innie’ navel.

 It can be a little irritating as the skin inside your belly button isn’t used to being exposed to the world.

-However you may notice it’s not the same shape, after the skin is stretched.
+It might not be the same shape, though, after the skin has been stretched.

-Your baby is practicing breathing by inhaling and exhaling amniotic fluid.
+Your baby is practising breathing by inhaling and exhaling amniotic fluid.

-So even though your baby is swallowing fluid, they’re also excreting it as urine.
+Even though your baby is swallowing fluid, he’s also excreting it as urine.

-But it all goes towards development and preparation for life outside the uterus.
+Maybe, but it’s all about baby’s development and preparation for life outside the uterus.

 Baby’s immune system is developing, too.

-Your baby’s eyes may open this week, which might lead you to wonder what colour they are!
+Your baby’s eyes might open this week.
+That probably leads you to wonder what colour they are.

-Although this isn’t likely to be too interesting as there’s not much to see in there, except for the umbilical cord.
+It isn’t likely to be too interesting, though.
+There’s not much to see in there, except for the umbilical cord.

-But you can try shining a torch at your belly and see if you can get a response.
+You can try shining a torch at your belly and see if you get a response.

 Some babies will kick and wriggle when a bright light is shining close by.